 The family has been fighting for justice, and living in fear with the family’s killer still at large.

 Since the deaths, both state and federal investigators have been on the hunt for Alexander Hill Jr., a person of interest in the killings of three women and a child that occurred on Saturday April 19, 2014.

 He was spotted in surveillance video on Easter Sunday in North Carolina, and he is still on the run.
 Hill is also wanted for violating a protective order, providing false information to police and assault.

 Hill has known connections in the Richmond area, Newport News, Virginia Beach and Trinidad.
 He is considered armed and dangerous, authorities said.

 The total reward to find Hill has now reached $15,000.
 The family and community have worked to raise funds.

 Petersburg City Councilman Howard Myers said the community has raised over $5,500 to transfer to Crime Solvers if a tip comes in.

-U.S. Marshals have $5,000 earmarked for anyone with information.
+On Oct, 1, the U.S. Marshals increased contribution to $10,000 — earmarked for anyone with information.